 4) I’m a Mentor for persons with RSD/CRPS (I volunteer for Jim Broatch at RSDSA).

 In the recent past; I’ve helped IDA during Invisible Disabilities Awareness weeks

-On other Social Media; I am a Deaf/HOH Performance Artist & I teach American Sign Language vocabulary on Instagram @ASLSuzyQ & Facebook group www.facebook.com/groups/ASLExpress.
+On other Social Media; I am a Deaf Performance Artist and I teach American Sign Language culture, history and vocabulary on Instagram and on YouTube @ASLSuzyQ.
+I have a Facebook group “ASLExpress” at: www.facebook.com/groups/ASLExpress.
 My Facebook Page @ASLSuzyQ is for Deaf current information, ASL, History, Community and Culture.

 I not only blog for my own therapy of sorts, but with the hope of helping others.

 Some other areas in which I try to volunteer when Im able, are: